DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Discussion

-\textbf{Dataset Biases and Limited Generalization.} The current evaluation is confined to datasets collected in controlled indoor environments with specific demographic distributions.
-NTU RGB+D~\cite{ntu60,ntu120} and PKU-MMD~\cite{liu2017pku} predominantly feature young adults performing scripted actions in laboratory settings, which may not reflect the natural variability of human movements across different cultures, age groups, and real-world contexts.
-This controlled setting potentially inflates performance metrics and raises questions about generalization to in-the-wild scenarios where actions are performed with greater variability in speed, style, and environmental conditions.
-Addressing this limitation requires evaluation on more diverse datasets and development of domain adaptation techniques that can bridge the gap between controlled and naturalistic settings.
+\textbf{Dataset Biases and Limited Generalization.} Current evaluation is confined to controlled indoor environments.
+NTU RGB+D~\cite{ntu60,ntu120} and PKU-MMD~\cite{liu2017pku} predominantly feature young adults performing scripted actions in laboratory settings, which may not reflect natural movement variability across cultures, age groups, and contexts.
+Addressing this requires evaluation on diverse datasets and domain adaptation techniques bridging controlled and naturalistic settings.

-\textbf{Memory Bank Reliability and Semantic Drift.} While our class-balanced memory bank effectively stabilizes the refinement process, it relies on the assumption that high-confidence predictions correlate with correctness.
-However, our analysis reveals that the model can be confidently wrong, particularly for actions that are visually similar to well-represented seen classes.
-In such cases, the memory bank may accumulate systematically biased samples, potentially leading to semantic drift in the refined representations.
-This is especially problematic in the early stages of refinement when the initial predictions may be dominated by seen-class bias.
-Future methods could benefit from more sophisticated uncertainty estimation techniques, such as ensemble-based approaches or evidential deep learning, to distinguish between different types of uncertainty and identify truly reliable samples for refinement.
+\textbf{Memory Bank Reliability and Semantic Drift.} While our class-balanced memory bank stabilizes refinement, it assumes high-confidence predictions correlate with correctness.
+However, the model can be confidently wrong, particularly for actions visually similar to well-represented seen classes.
+Future methods could benefit from sophisticated uncertainty estimation techniques to identify truly reliable samples.